How to Start an Online Tutoring Business and Find Customers: A Complete Guide

 For online tutors, the infrastructure is essentially the technology that you use to facilitate your sessions.
 Here are some basic tools you’ll need:

-- Video conferencing platform: The videoconferencing platform that you use should be reliable, comply with legal requirements for tutoring and data security.
+- Video conferencing platform: The videoconferencing platform that you use should be reliable, and comply with legal requirements for tutoring and data security.
 We recommend that you choose one of the popular platforms like Zoom, Google Meetings, etc. to deliver smooth online tutoring sessions.

 - Tutor scheduling software: Most online tutoring sessions work hand in hand with online scheduling.
 With many students to be tutored, you need to manage your time during the day efficiently.
 While you might have time slots fixed for your lessons, managing the booking and filling of these slots can be a burden for you.
 An online scheduling tool can make it easier for you to take bookings for these slots.
 It will also make the booking process easier and more convenient for the students and their parents as well.

-- Client database system: It’s very important for your online tutoring business to have a database that contains all details of parents and students that book with you.
+- Client database system: It’s very important for your online tutoring business to have a database that contains all details of parents and students who book with you.
 Your database should contain details like appointment history, past payments, session notes, etc. This will help you target specific clients, deliver better sessions, and provide comprehensive assessment reports to parents.

 - Email service: Emails will help you in transactional communication like booking notifications, reminders, etc., and also in marketing emails like sending discounts, offers, e-gift cards to your clients.